HighStudy design

 View the glossary for more information about these and other terms used on this page.

-The Pathways Clearinghouse refers to interventions by the names used in study reports or manuscripts.
-Some intervention names may use language that is not consistent with our style guide, preferences, or the terminology we use to describe populations.
+Pathways to Work refers to programs by the names used in study reports or manuscripts.
+Some program names may use language that is not consistent with our style guide, preferences, or the terminology we use to describe populations.

 24989.05-Study of Integrated